Book project

 My co-authored article with Natalie Masuoka and Jane Junn, published in Political Research Quarterly, argues that rates of political participation among Asian Americans must be interpreted in light of the structural barriers that the large proportion of non-citizens in this group face.
 We summarized the findings at the LSE US Centre’s American Politics and Policy blog.

-For a full list of working papers and conference presentations, see my CV.
+For a full list of publications, ongoing projects, and presentations, see my CV.